Planning a trip and wondering if Puerto Rico is safe for travel right now?

 With the ongoing health crisis and other online information suggesting otherwise, it’s a smart question to ask.
 But, as a local, I can tell you Puerto Rico is generally very safe for travel.

 Since I know travelers can have different concerns about safety in Puerto Rico, I’ve put together some tips and advice about safety in Puerto Rico.
-I hope it helps you to comfortably explore all the many beautiful places to visit in Puerto Rico.
+I hope it helps you to comfortably explore the many beautiful places to visit in Puerto Rico.